tweag/haskell-training/material/persistence.md

 Now, what is that `f`?

-It describes the context (e.g. documentation/query expressions/results) in which the data need to be considered
+It describes the context (e.g. documentation/query expressions/results) in which the data needs to be considered

 ---